World’s First Open Source Insurance Policy

 Congratulations!
-You got yourself a Lemonade Renters Insurance Policy for your home at 5 Crosby St., New York, NY 10013.
+You got yourself a Lemonade Renters Insurance Policy for your home at 5 Crosby St. 3rd floor, New York, NY 10013.
 Your policy number is LP234F32.

 We want to make sure you know what you’re getting for your $5.20 per month, so we did our best to make this policy short and sweet.

 This policy covers Jane Doe.
-You can add more people, as long as they permanently live at 5 Crosby St.
+You can add more people, as long as they permanently live at 5 Crosby Street.

 This policy covers events that started after March 12, 2017 at 1:30pm, and before March 12, 2018, 1:30pm.

 We protect you against theft, vandalism, fire, smoke, burst pipes, appliance leaks, and damage others may accuse you of causing.
 There are important limitations, though, so please read on.

 We provide coverage up to a certain limit.
 Here is a quick overview of the limits you chose (and can change):

 - Damage or theft of your stuff, up to $10,000 in total, and $2,500 per item.

 - Temporary living expenses if your home becomes unlivable, up to $2,500.

 - Damage to other people, up to $100,000